HandsOnDataViz/book/docs/HandsOnDataViz.md

 top of the page illustrates the two most important criteria for the many free tools that are currently available: easy-to-learn and powerful features.

+TODO: expand on privacy to review sample “terms of service” to use free tools such as Google Drive -
+<a href="https://support.google.com/drive/answer/2450387?hl=en#" class="uri">https://support.google.com/drive/answer/2450387?hl=en#</a>:~:text=As%20our%20Terms%20of%20Service,store%20in%20your%20Drive%20account.
+- See alimSpyingStudentsSchool2017 - Many of the free web-based tools in this book require that your publicly share your data.
+Check each tool and decide whether it is appropriate for your data, which may have some privacy restrictions.

 #### Learn more about choosing tools